MJoergen/nexys4ddr/dyoc/ep7_-_Control_Logic/README.md

 instructions.
 For instance, the "LDA #" instruction is defined in lines 1751-1759.
 Each line represents one clock cycle.

+Of course, typing in these two thousand lines of code is very tedious and repetetive, but the benefit is well worth it.

 For many instructions, it is just a matter of deciding the control signals necessary in each of the up to eight clock cycles.
 Occasionally, we'll need to add more control signals, and this entails modifying lines 25-57.